klikolio/olinel-vite-dashboard1/README.md

-# Olinel - Vite Bootstrap Admin Dashboard Template
+# Olinel - Vite Typescript Admin Dashboard Template

 ## Overview

 **Olinel** is a multipurpose admin dashboard template which leverages **Vite** as a development tool, providing an efficient development environment, ensuring optimized production builds and enabling modern JavaScript features.
 This template is also built upon robust and widely adopted **Bootstrap 5** which offers a seamless user experience across various browsers.
 Utilizes **SASS** for enabling modular and maintainable styles which make it easier to manage the visual aspects. **Nunjucks** as a templating engine simplifies HTML structure and enhances code reusability.
 For efficient DOM manipulation, this template also leverages **jQuery** library.
 Integration of **EsLint** and **Prettier**, ensuring code consistency and identifying potential issues early in the development process to improve code quality.

-**Olinel** showcases a modern design style that blends aesthetics with functionality and visually appealing interface ensures a delightful user experience.
+**Olinel** has various layout styles and showcases a modern design that blends aesthetics with functionality and visually appealing interface, ensures a delightful user experience.
 This template also provides a rich library of components that empowers you to build dynamic admin dashboard applications.
 This template also offering both practical examples and documentation from pre-built pages will accelerate your development process.

 **Files Included**